 - Cancer clinical trials

-To learn more about the Office of Cancer Health Equity or to schedule an education/training session, call 336-713-3665 or email CancerEquity@wakehealth.edu.
+To learn more about the Office of Cancer Health Equity or to schedule an education or training session, call 336-713-3665 or email CancerEquity@wakehealth.edu.

 Our Programs & Initiatives

-The Office of Cancer Health Equity strives to reduce the burden of cancer on the community.
-The programs listed here are ongoing initiatives to help address gaps in cancer awareness, knowledge and outcomes with a focus on underserved populations.
+The Office of Cancer Health Equity strives to reduce the burden of cancer on communities.
+The programs listed here are ongoing initiatives to help address gaps in cancer awareness, knowledge and outcomes, with a focus on underserved populations.

-The Advocates for Research in Medicine (ARM) Program was designed to ensure ongoing patient-focused research at the WFBCCC and is the first formal research advocate program at Wake Forest Baptist Health.
-Advocates are volunteers who have a personal experience with cancer, as a survivor, caregiver, or high-risk individual (previvor).
-Volunteers are trained to work with researchers to advise, review, and implement cancer research projects and disseminate information about these research efforts.
+The Advocates for Research in Medicine (ARM) Program was designed to ensure ongoing patient-focused research at the Comprehensive Cancer Center (CCC) and is the first formal research advocate program at Atrium Health Wake Forest Baptist (AHWFB).
+Advocates are volunteers who have personal experience with cancer, as a survivor, caregiver or previvor (high-risk individual).
+Volunteers are trained to work with researchers to advise, review and implement cancer research projects and disseminate information about these research efforts.

 Interested in becoming a cancer research advocate?
 Complete this form.

 Our health care professionals and cancer experts are available to speak on a variety of topics, and each presentation is tailored to the specific audience.
-These sessions are made possible in part to the philanthropic support of the Jane Walker Perkinson Memorial Fund, an endowed fund dedicated to the Office of Cancer Health Equity at Wake Forest Baptist - Comprehensive Cancer Center.
+These sessions are made possible in part by the philanthropic support of the Jane Walker Perkinson Memorial Fund, an endowed fund dedicated to OCHE.

 - Tobacco education and cessation groups